subcomms/subkey/README.md

-Mailvelope Keyserver
+Subkey Keyserver
 ====================

-A simple OpenPGP public key server that validates email address ownership of uploaded keys.
+A simple OpenPGP public key server that serves keys signed by a crypto-wallet.

-## Why not use Web of Trust?

-There are already OpenPGP key servers like the [SKS keyserver](https://github.com/SKS-Keyserver/sks-keyserver) that employ the [Web of Trust](https://en.wikipedia.org/wiki/Web_of_trust) to provide a way to authenticate a user's PGP keys.
-The problem with these servers are discussed [here](https://en.wikipedia.org/wiki/Key_server_(cryptographic)#Problems_with_keyservers).

-### Privacy

-The web of trust raises some valid privacy concerns.
-Not only is a user's social network made public, common SKS servers are also not compliant with the [EU Data Protection Directive](https://en.wikipedia.org/wiki/Data_Protection_Directive) due to lack of key deletion.
-This key server addresses these issues by not employing the web of trust and by allowing key removal.

 ### Usability

-The main issue with the Web of Trust though is that it does not scale in terms of usability.
 The goal of this key server is to enable a better user experience for OpenPGP user agents by providing a more reliable source of public keys.
-Similar to messengers like Signal, users verify their email address by clicking on a link of a PGP encrypted message.
+Users verify their public key by signing it with their crypto wallet and, similar to messengers like Signal, a user can optionally verify via email address by clicking on a link of a PGP encrypted message.
 This prevents user A from uploading a public key for user B. With this property in place, automatic key lookup is more reliable than with standard SKS servers.

-This requires more trust to be placed in the service provider that hosts a key server, but we believe that this trade-off is necessary to improve the user experience for average users.
-Tech-savvy users or users with a threat model that requires stronger security may still choose to verify PGP key fingerprints just as before.

-## Standardization and (De)centralization

-The idea is that an identity provider such as an email provider can host their own key directory under a common `openpgpkeys` subdomain.
-An OpenPGP supporting user agent should attempt to lookup keys under the user's domain e.g. `https://openpgpkeys.example.com` for `user@example.com` first.
-User agents can host their own fallback key server as well, in case a mail provider does not provide its own key directory.

-# Demo

-Try out the server here: [https://keys.mailvelope.com](https://keys.mailvelope.com)
+This ensures that you know exactly who owns a public key because the key itself is cryptographically signed by the very address you wish to send encrypted messages to.

 # API

 The key server provides a modern RESTful API, but is also backwards compatible to the OpenPGP HTTP Keyserver Protocol (HKP).
 The following properties are enforced by the key server to enable reliable automatic key look in user agents:

-* Only public keys with at least one verified email address are served
+* Only public keys that are signed with a crypto wallet or have been verified with at least one verified email address are served
-* There can be only one public key per verified email address at a given time
+* There can be only one public key per crypto address, crypto domain name such as BNS, or verified email address at a given time
 * A key ID specified in a query must be at least 16 hex characters (64-bit long key ID)
 * Key ID collisions are checked upon key upload to prevent collision attacks